20122026

 MA, PhD (Anthropology), Heidelberg University, FHEA

-Yujie Zhu is a researcher and educator who brings a critical, interdisciplinary, and future-oriented lens to the study of heritage, memory, and social transformation.
-Trained in anthropology, with a PhD from Heidelberg University, Germany, his work investigates how heritage and narratives of the past are constructed, contested, and mobilised to shape governance, identity, and state–society relations across diverse cultural, political, and spatial contexts.
+Yujie Zhu is an anthropologist whose research advances critical and interdisciplinary approaches to heritage, memory, and social transformation.
+Trained at Heidelberg University (PhD), his work examines how heritage and narratives of the past are produced, contested, and institutionalised as political and ethical forces shaping governance, identity, and state–society relations across diverse cultural and geopolitical contexts.

-Yujie is the author of five books, co-editor of four edited volumes and four special issues, and has published more than 60 peer-reviewed journal articles, book chapters, and policy reports.
-According to Google Scholar, his work has received over 1,950 citations, with an H-index of 21.
-His recent books include Making Places Sacred (Cambridge, 2025, with Matt Tomlinson), China’s Heritage through History (Routledge, 2024), Heritage Tourism (Cambridge, 2021), Heritage Politics in China (Routledge, 2020, with Christina Maags), and Heritage Romantic Consumption in China (Amsterdam, 2018).
-His research has been recognised with Best Paper awards from leading academic bodies, including the International Sociology Association RC50.
+Yujie is the author of five books and the co-editor of four edited volumes and four special issues, and has published over 60 peer-reviewed journal articles, book chapters, and policy reports.
+His work has received more than 2,300 citations (Google Scholar; H-index: 22) and has been recognised with Best Paper awards from leading international bodies, including the International Sociological Association (RC50).
+His recent books include Making Places Sacred (Cambridge University Press, 2025, with Matt Tomlinson), China’s Heritage through History (Routledge, 2024), Heritage Tourism (Cambridge University Press, 2021), Heritage Politics in China (Routledge, 2020, with Christina Maags), and Heritage Romantic Consumption in China (Amsterdam University Press, 2018).

-He is currently Chief Investigator of the ARC Discovery Project Memory Politics in Modern China (2023–2025), Lead Investigator of a UNESCO-funded project on Museums as Transnational Heritage Hubs (2025) focusing on networks of civilian war victims, and Partner Investigator on the Global Humanities Institute project Indigenous Mobilities, Tourism, and Racial Capitalism (2024–2026).
-His projects have secured competitive funding from major institutions including the Australian Research Council (ARC), UNESCO, the German Research Foundation (DFG), the European Union, the Andrew W. Mellon Foundation, and the Australian Academy of the Humanities.
+He currently serves as Chief Investigator of the ARC Discovery Project Memory Politics in Modern China (2023–2026) and Lead Investigator of the UNESCO-funded project Museums as Transnational Heritage Hubs (2025–2028), conducted in partnership with Yale University and Duke Kunshan University.
+The project examines transnational networks of civilian memory and the role of museums and heritage in processes of recognition, interpretation, and reconciliation in post-conflict contexts.
+He is also a Partner Investigator on the Global Humanities Institute project Indigenous Mobilities, Tourism, and Racial Capitalism (2024–2026), involving collaboration with the University of Minnesota and Universidad Autónoma de Yucatán.
+Collectively, his research has attracted competitive funding from the Australian Research Council (ARC), UNESCO, the German Research Foundation (DFG), the European Union, the Andrew W. Mellon Foundation, and the Australian Academy of the Humanities.

-I completed a PhD in Anthropology at Heidelberg University, Germany, followed by a postdoctoral fellowship at the Australian Centre on China in the World, ANU.
-Before entering academia, I worked at the World Tourism Organization (UNWTO) in Madrid and the United Nations Office at Geneva (UNOG).
+I completed my PhD in Anthropology at Heidelberg University, Germany, and subsequently held a postdoctoral fellowship at the Australian Centre on China in the World at ANU.
+Prior to entering academia, I worked with the World Tourism Organization (UNWTO) in Madrid and the United Nations Office at Geneva (UNOG), experiences that continue to shape my engagement with heritage governance, policy, and international institutions.

-I lead an international MA program on Heritage Tourism Management in collaboration with CBE, which includes an annual education initiative with GLAM sectors in Canberra, integrating Indigenous Knowledge into sustainable development.
-I also organise annual cultural orientation and workshops for MA and HDR students, helping foster cultural awareness and deeper engagement with Indigenous knowledge.
+I also lead an international MA program on Heritage Tourism Management in collaboration with CBE, which includes an annual education initiative with GLAM sectors in Canberra and integrates Indigenous heritage into approaches to sustainable development.
+Through this program, I design and lead MA and HDR initiatives that place Indigenous heritage at the centre of debates on sustainability and reconciliation, equipping students to engage critically with Indigenous knowledge systems, ethical research practice, and culturally grounded approaches to heritage and development.

 Investigates the political, ethical, and economic tensions in heritage tourism and its role in shaping cultural narratives, local economies, and global governance.